shenwei356/csvtk/doc/docs/usage.md

-  inter           intersection of multiple files join            join files by selected fields (inner, left and outer join) sample          sampling by proportion split           split CSV/TSV into multiple files according to column values uniq            deduplicate records by selected fields without sorting
+  inter           intersection of multiple files join            join files by selected fields (inner, left and outer join) sample          sampling by proportion split           split CSV/TSV by column values, rows per chunk, or number of chunks uniq            deduplicate records by selected fields without sorting

 Commands for Edit: